This recipe is for the carb and cracker lover who is ready to up their game and make their own at home. (Trust me. It’s not as scary as it sounds.)

 Enjoy immediately.
 Store leftovers covered at room temp for up to 1 week or in the freezer for 1 month.

-*You can try subbing other gluten-free flour blends, but I can't guarantee the results.
+*You can try subbing other gluten-free flour blends, but we can't guarantee the results.
 Also, if not gluten-free, feel free to sub unbleached all-purpose flour, spelt flour, or whole-wheat pastry flour.

-*You can sub gluten-free oat flour for the almond meal, but I haven't tried it and can't guarantee the results.
+*You can sub gluten-free oat flour for the almond meal, but we haven't tried it and can't guarantee the results.

-*If using almond meal leftover from making almond milk, I would suggest dispersing the meal on a parchment-lined baking sheet and baking at a low temperature (200 degrees F (93 C)) for 15-20 minutes or until dry and the texture of almond meal.
+*If using almond meal leftover from making almond milk, we would suggest dispersing the meal on a parchment-lined baking sheet and baking at a low temperature (200 degrees F (93 C)) for 15-20 minutes or until dry and the texture of almond meal.
+Additionally, you may need more oil and/or water to prevent the dough from cracking.
+We recommend modifying to a total of 5 Tbsp oil and 6 Tbsp water (amounts as original recipe is written // adjust if altering batch size).

-*Recipe loosely adapted from my Vegan Cheez Its.
+*Recipe loosely adapted from our Vegan Cheez Its.

 - Calories: 101